What is an Alternative Credit Report?

 You probably pay most of these on a regular basis, so you get rewarded with a higher alternative credit score.
-However, your alternative credit report can’t wipe out or help you ignore late payments and defaults on your traditional score.
+However, your alternative credit score and report can’t wipe out or help you ignore late payments and defaults on your traditional score.

-In some cases, lenders will ask for supporting documentation to verify your alternative report, so it is ideal to pay your bills by check or electronically, making a record easily available.
+In some cases, lenders will ask for supporting documentation to verify your alternative credit score and report, so it is ideal to pay your bills by check or electronically, making a record easily available.
 You may also be able to provide information about savings accounts, your income, or even your spending habits to improve your application.

 Is your electricity on?
 Then you should get credit for your payment.